The Challenge

 Discovery #2: Narrative Framing Patterns

-| Outlet | Bias Spectrum | Fallacy Type | Strategic Silence |
+During a major political event, three outlets covered the same story:| Outlet | Bias Spectrum | Fallacy Type | Strategic Silence |

 | Outlet A | Far-right | Appeal to emotion (fear) | Omits context on policy efficacy |